 *Note: Windows Vista and Windows 7 users will need a minimum of 1 Gigabyte of RAM to run Windows Vista or Windows 7, but 2 Gigabytes is recommended for optimum efficiency.

 You can click the "Speed Test" link below to check your connection speed.
 In addition, you will want to consult with your network provider to determine whether any daily or monthly download limitations have been established.
 Each lesson will be approximately 335 megabytes (MB).
 Multiply that by your number of students and the number of online course lessons they will be viewing each day/month to determine your potential download capacity.

 See the chart below.

 |Suggested Internet Speed Based on Number of Students|

 Yes, you will be able to rewind, stop, or pause a lesson.
 You will also be able to adjust the video volume and switch to full-screen view.

-On your BJU Press Distance Learning Online login page you will see a link that says "Forgot Your Username or Password?"
-Click on the link, enter your e-mail address and user name, and click "Submit."
+If you forget your username, contact Customer Service at 800.845.5731, and we can give you that information.
+If you forget your password, click on the "Forgot your Password?" link on the login page of your DLO account.
+Click on the link, enter your user name and e-mail address, and click "Submit."
 You will receive an email with an updated password for that user, which can be changed to a password that you choose once you log in.